 - An uneven face from a dislocated fracture

 - Weakness of the face

-If you or a loved one has suffered a facial injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us onlineor call us at 916.921.6400 to set up a FREE consultation.
+If you would like to discuss your legal options with our experienced Sacramento Personal Injury Lawyers, contact us online or call us at 916.921.6400 for free, friendly advice.